 Questions (clarifications) Answers Comments What criteria must a Turn in a Step Sequence(s) fulfill to be given credit by the Technical Panel as a Difficult Turn?
-To be given credit by the Technical Panel as a Difficult Turn or as a One Foot Section Turn, a Turn must be skated on distinct and recognizable edges and in accordance with the description in Rule 704.
-The following are the part of a Turn: • for the One Foot Turns (Bracket, Rocker, Counter), there are the correct entry edge, turn itself (not jumped or scratched) and the correct exit edge; • for the Two Foot Turns (Mohawk, Choctaw), there are the correct entry edge, the turn and correct exit edge. • for the Twizzles, there is the required number of rotation skated on one foot moving across the ice; Incorrect execution such as: • flat (except Twizzles) and/or two foot before or The depth and quality of edges is not relevant to give credit to a Difficult Turn.
+To be given credit by the Technical Panel as a Difficult Turn or as a One Foot Turns Sequence, a Turn must be skated on distinct and recognizable edges and in accordance with the description in Rule 704.
+The depth and quality of edges is not relevant to give credit to a Difficult Turn.
 It is assessed by the Judges in the GOE.
-Foot placement is not taken into consideration when evaluating the Two Foot Turns (Mohawk, Choctaw) in Step Sequences. after the turn (or both), • jumping or scraping the turn, makes the Turn count as simple.
-What types of "holds" may be used for the level requirement for Step Sequences in Hold?
+The following are the part of a Turn: for the One Foot Turns (Bracket, Rocker, Counter), there are the correct entry edge, turn itself (not jumped or scratched) and the correct exit edge; for the Two Foot Turns (Forward Outside Mohawk, Choctaw), there are the correct entry edge, the turn and Foot placement is not taken into consideration when evaluating the Two Foot Turns (Mohawk, Choctaw) in Step Sequences.
+Outside Mohawk started from backward entry edge is not a Difficult Turn (Communication correct exit edge. for the Twizzles, there is the required number of rotation skated on one foot moving across the ice; Incorrect execution such as: flat (except Twizzles) and/or two foot before or after the turn (or both), jumping or scraping the turn, makes the Turn count as simple.
+2393) What types of "holds" may be used for the level requirement for Step Sequences in Hold?
 A "Hold" may be any creative variation of a Basic Hold and will receive credit for the level requirements if the position is established.
-For Season 2020/21, there is no hold requirement for Level in Step Sequence specified for Rhythm Dance or for the One Foot Step Sequence specified for the Free Dance (Junior and Senior) What happens if the chosen pattern of a Step Sequence is incomplete because it started late, finished early, or both?
+For Season 2021/22, there is no hold requirement for Level in Step Sequence Style B specified for Rhythm Dance or for the One Foot Turns Sequence specified for the Free Dance (Junior and Senior) What happens if the chosen pattern of a Step Sequence is incomplete because it started late, finished early, or both?
 The Technical Panel does not take any action.
 Judges must reduce the GOE accordingly.
 The percentage requirement mentioned in the criteria for Levels only refers to the percentage of the pattern missed because of interruptions.
 One criteria of a Level 4 Step Sequence(s) is that "all Steps/Turns are clean".
 What does it mean exactly?
 It means that ALL Steps/Turns are without mistakes such as jumped, scraped, etc.

-Subject: Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT STEP
+Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT TURNS SEQUENCE) Subject: